Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V, S, M (a bit of tallow, a pinch of brimstone, and a dusting of powdered iron)
 **Duration:** Concentration, up to 1 minute

 A 5-foot-diameter sphere of fire appears in an unoccupied space of your choice within range and lasts for the duration.
-Any creature that ends its turn within 5 feet of the sphere must make a Dexterity Saving Throw.
+Any creature that ends its turn within 5 feet of the sphere must make a Dexterity :d20-save: **Saving Throw**.
 The creature takes 2d6 fire damage on a failed save, or half as much damage on a successful one.

 As a :rsc-bonus-action: **Bonus Action**, you can move the sphere up to 30 feet.
 If you ram the sphere into a creature, that creature must make the :d20-save: **Saving Throw** against the sphere's damage, and the sphere stops moving this turn.